 Guidelines for the Provision of Intensive Care Services

-GPICS can be used as the definitive reference source for planning and delivery of UK Intensive Care Services.
-It is broken down into chapters and sections which are clear and concise.
+GPICS is broken down into chapters and sections which are clear and concise.
 After Chapter One, each has the standard format of Introductions, Recommendations, Standards, Background, References and Relevant Ongoing Research.
 Some chapters also have Additional Information section.

-Recommendations should be routine practice in UK ICM.
+Recommendations should be routine practice in UK ICM and are endorsed by both the FICM, the ICS, and stakeholder organisations.